 Rating5/5 (from 2 ratings)5

-3 tablespoon cacao nibs
+3 tablespoons cacao nibs

-Then blend half the coconut cream with 1/2 the almonds, 3 tablespoons of cacao nibs, 2 tbs of honey, 2 tsps of raw sugar and 3 large teaspoons of maca and carob – I have a mix that already contains both (quantity depends how intense you want your chocolate flavor – taste and see as you go along!) in the blender until smooth.
+3. Blend half the coconut cream with 1/2 the almonds, cacao nibs, honey, raw sugar, and maca and carob (Quantity depends how intense you want your chocolate flavor.
+Taste and see as you go along!) in the blender until smooth.

-Chop the dried cherries and put half into the mix.
+5. Chop the dried cherries and put half into the mix.
 Peel the rest of the almonds and chop into small bits.

 Kerrycv's ThoughtsBy Kerrycv

 Yummy variation of many raw choco ice cream recipes out there.